 We wrote the original version of this post in 2015 to talk about design secrets that the pros (including us!) used to create the kind of high-converting ads that revolutionize your business.
 At that time we found 9 golden rules to follow.

 Less than two years later, we updated the post with new and updated best practices to create the perfect Facebook ad design, seven tips&tricks that reflected all the changes that the Facebook Ads platform had seen until then.

 In the 2018 edition of this post, we’re going to look at what changed in Facebook Ad design after the latest big changes the platform implemented.

 We added design tips spanning elements of copywriting, visual components, placements, and strategies, giving you a total of 22 secrets of Facebook Ad design that will give your campaigns new life.

 But if you want the whole design… keep on reading!

-9 (classic) Secrets the Pros Use to Create Great Facebook Ad Designs
+16 Evergreen Secrets to Create Great Facebook Ad Design

 In the end, however, the success of a Facebook Ad comes down to just two critical elements:

-Here are the 9 most effective tips I’ve learned about creating amazing Facebook Ad Designs that will excite and entice users to buy your product!
+Here are the 16 most effective “classic” tips we’ve learned about creating amazing Facebook Ad design that will excite and entice users to buy your product!